Two-dimensional delta-Bose gas: skew-product relative motions: The stochastic relative position: the SDE and the clock for time change

-where the last equality is obtained by some algebra similar to the algebra for getting \eqref{coeff:ineq1}.
-Note that the integrand of the last integral is strictly positive since the angle subtraction formula of the hyperbolic cosine gives
+where the last equality is obtained by algebra similar to the algebra for getting \eqref{coeff:ineq1}.
+Note that the integrand of the last integral for any $t>0$ is strictly positive since $K_1(x')>0$ for $x'>0$ and the angle subtraction formula of the hyperbolic cosine gives